Make sure you understand if you need to buy a TV licence and your responsibilities regarding utility bills and phone/internet.

 This is the law and anyone in University of Leeds accommodation who watches or records television programmes as they're being shown on TV without a valid TV licence risks prosecution and a fine of up to £1,000.

-A colour TV licence currently costs £147.00, but you don’t have to pay this all at once.
-Find out about the different ways to pay on the TV Licensing website.
+Find out more about how much a TV licence costs and the different ways to pay on the TV Licensing website.

 You don’t need to buy a TV licence if: